Modzeleczek/PineA64GPIO/README.md

 [<img src="https://i.imgur.com/QTu5XP3.png" width="500"/>](https://youtu.be/z5VB0dxBXFs)

+(Click the image to watch the presentation on YouTube.)

 #### 2. Display
 This example uses SegDisp library dependent on GPIO library.
 SegDisp library can be used to drive a 4-digit 8-segment LED display module based on two 75HC595 shift registers connected in series (images below).